gradle/native-platform/readme.md

 5. Build the test app:
     1. Checkout tag.
     2. `./gradlew clean :testApp:uploadMain -Prelease -PbintrayUserName=<> -PbintrayApiKey=<>`
-6. Create a tag and push.
+6. Create a tag
 7. Publish on bintray
 8. Checkout master
 9. Increment version number in `build.gradle` and this readme.
-10. Increment version number in `generic.h`.
+10. Increment version number in `generic.h` and `NativeLibraryFunctions`.
 11. Push changes.

 Use `-Pmilestone` instead of `-Prelease` to publish a milestone version.